spdk/spdk.github.io/development.md

   Note that all commits must be signed off by the developer (`--signoff`) which indicates that you agree to the [Developer Certificate of  Origin](http://developercertificate.org/).
 This is done using the -s option when commiting your changes.

-6. Rebase all changes on the local repository branch:
+Step 6 - Rebase all changes on the local repository branch:

   ~~~{.sh}
   git rebase -i master
   ~~~

-7. Push the changes to github
+Step 7 - Push the changes to github

   ~~~{.sh}
   git push https://github.com/your_github_username/spdk.git